alun/terminal/README.md

 There is "Terminal: New" command also availiable for that.

+## Changelist

+### 0.0.2
+* [feature] forward focus to terminal when open terminal, when switching to other app and then to LT, when switching between tabs

+### 0.0.1

+Initial relesase

 ## TODO

 This is very initial version, there are some bugs and missing featrues.

 * prevent terminal from reconnecion when moving a tab
-* forward focus to terminal when open terminal, when switching to other app and then to LT, when switching between tabs
 * make ssh agent work, currently ssh agent is disconnected
 * enable autologin and open terminal in the current workspace dir
 * add ability to select color schemes
 * add ability to set motd message